AliMuhammad229/AI_106394/Assign1/README.md

 3. Now we will applying classification problem from Scikit team (which is Categorial Naïve Bayes) on 20% of test data which were cross validate later.
 4. After applying Categorial Naïve Bayes, we achieved score 0.95 or 95% and predict our labels.
 5. Then we implement our model on test.csv from Kaggle.
 We used tensor flow documentation because it is easy to understand.
+6. We did filter/convolution 2D on (28,28,1) -> grey scale because 784= 28x28 we break it and applied (3,3) and (2,2) filter and simultaneously we used dropout which is used as      regularize.
+7. Run our model to check on each epochs that the desired accuracy achieved which is 0.990.
+8. Now run and predict our model on test.csv and make a submission file which has Image Id and label and submit the file .csv on Kaggle.
+9. Finally, we got the score of 0.99082 on Kaggle.